MarcusGrass/MarcusGrass.github.io/pages/projects/KbdSmp.md

 # Symmetric multiprocessing in your keyboard

-While my daughter sleeps during my parental leave I manage to get up to more than I thought I would, this time, a deep-dive into [QMK](https://docs.qmk.fm/#/).
+While my daughter sleeps during my parental leave I manage to get up to more than I thought I would.
+This time, a deep-dive into [QMK](https://docs.qmk.fm/#/).

+## Overview

+This writeup is about how I enabled multicore processing on my keyboard, the structure is as follows:

+1. A short intro to `QMK`.
+2. A dive into keyboards, briefly how they function.
+3. Microcontrollers and how they interface with the keyboard.
+4. Threading on Chibios.
+5. Multithread vs multicore, concurrency vs parallelism.
+6. Tying it together.

 ## QMK and custom keyboards

-`QMK` contains open source firmware for keyboards, it provides implementations for most custom keyboard functionality, like kepyresses (that one's obvious), rotary encoders, and oled screens.
+`QMK` contains open source firmware for keyboards, it provides implementations for most custom keyboard functionality, like key presses (that one's obvious), rotary encoders, and oled screens.

 It can be thought of as an OS for your keyboard, which can be configured by plain `json`, with [online tools](https://config.qmk.fm/#/xelus/kangaroo/rev1/LAYOUT_ansi_split_bs_rshift), and other